On & Off The Gringo Trail: Part One

 Raúl drifted away into the walls behind us like an apparition, leaving only a fragrant trail of booze and burning tobacco.
 Fabian, meanwhile, beamed at a pregnant woman perched in a window, cradling a snoozing baby like a trophy.

 “My old lady.
-My firstborn,” he said with the kind of paternal pride normally reserved for lions introducing their cubs to bewildered tourists.
-Then, without a pause, he extended an invitation to delve deeper in the morning on a private tour:
+And my firstborn,” he said with a paternal pride normally reserved for lions introducing their cubs to bewildered tourists.
+Then, without a pause, he extended an invitation to delve deeper into the favela in the morning on a private tour:

 “Tomorrow, I'll show you the real Brazil.
 Free of charge.”

-Back in our ‘apartment,’ I climbed what I assumed were stairs—but might’ve been a repurposed fire escape wrapped in precarious electrical spaghetti.
+In our ‘apartment,’ I climbed what I assumed were stairs—but might’ve been a repurposed fire escape wrapped in alarming electrical spaghetti.
 The ‘climate control’ was a wheezing desk fan from 1969.
-The ‘two bedrooms’ were barely closets and possibly haunted, definitely humid.
+The ‘two bedrooms’ were barely closets and possibly haunted.

 And so it began: a very warm, slightly terrifying welcome to South America.